-Due to the significance of these risks, health software systems are to be assessed for conformance to requirements for the use of healthcare identifiers.
+Due to the significant clinical safety risks that may arise from incorrect use of healthcare identifiers, health software systems are to be assessed for conformance to requirements for the use of healthcare identifiers.
 The health software sector and the Department of Health have agreed testing is to be mandated for new or significantly changed software systems to assure safe use of identifiers.